rarceneaux/my-dash-capstone/README.md

 This section has moved here: https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify -->

-# My-Dash
-Application Overview
+# My-Dash Application Overview
-My-Dash is a legacy journal single-page application that allows users to save their life events.
-Users can add a new event entry, edit an entry, view all entries, and delete a entry.
+My-Dash is a online legacy journal single-page application that allows users to save their life events.
+Users can add a new event entry, edit an entry, view all entries, and delete an entry.

 # Installation Instructions
 - Clone down this repo https://github.com/rarceneaux/my-dash-capstone